-I was writing what was turning into a really long post about my thoughts on the current rumors that Electronic Arts was looking to move away from their relationship with FIFA.
+I was writing what was turning into a really long post about my thoughts on the current rumors that Electronic Arts was looking to move away from its relationship with FIFA.
 I was going on too many tangents and I was losing the point.
 To make it easier, I’ve broken it down into a few points that I think it’s worth mentioning

 I do think EA will not renew their deal with FIFA